PAIDiPaidThis.com

 • Insure while your pet is young and healthy, before any condition becomes pre-existing and therefore excluded from future cover.

-• Check the annual vet fee limit against real-world costs like the up-to-£5,000 range for cruciate surgery, and make sure the limit is not quietly low.
+• Check the annual vet fee limit against real-world costs like the up-to-£5,000 range for cruciate surgery, and make sure the limit is not quietly low, especially if it hasn't been reviewed since prices rose.

 • For any medication your pet needs long term, ask for a written prescription and buy online, where drugs are often 50 to 60 per cent cheaper regardless of your policy.